 A typewriter stands in a museum, a disused armory from the old days when wars of the intellect were waged on the pages of letters.
 This relic stands as a reminder of the days when women wrote, with no right to vote, contributing to political discourse and social change.
-Women writers in 19th century Australia illustrated the freedom and independence that the act of writing gave them; though legally denied a vote these women chose not to deny themselves a voice.
+Female writers in 19th century Australia illustrated the freedom and independence that the act of writing can give and though legally denied a vote these women fought to have their voices heard.

-In homage to these women, I have attempted to re-envision portraits of 5 pivotal female Australian writers; Stella Miles Franklin, Ethel Florence Richardson, Ethel Turner, Barbara Baynton, and Louisa Atkinson.
+In homage to these women, I have reenvisioned portraits of 5 pivotal female Australian writers; Stella Miles Franklin, Ethel Florence Richardson, Ethel Turner, Barbara Baynton, and Louisa Atkinson.
 I have recreated two portraits of each woman, one of their silhouette illustrating the enigmatic identity of an imagined author and the other re-creating their portraits in a traditional style.
-These portraits give attention and due awareness to those women who dared to seek change and to express publicly a thought of their own.
+These portraits give due awareness to those women who dared to seek change and to express a thought of their own in public

 Each image is taken on 4 x 5 Large format neg.